 STEP 4 – FRONT COVER

-We are going to start with the front cover beginning with the flower.
+We are going to start with the front cover.

 First use an orange colored pencil to color in the border design.
 The brand and color number is listed at the top of the blog in the “colored pencils used” section.